 Companies can hold rounds of one, two, or even three interviews on the phone or in person.
 Depending on the size of the candidate pool, interviews alone could take two to three weeks.

-Seven to ten days is about how long it will take to receive an offer following a final interview.
+Seven to ten days is about how long it will take to receive a job offer following a final interview.
 However, some candidates get offered a job on the spot while others are left waiting for several weeks.

 The more money you make and the higher your position, the longer you can expect to wait.
 Some job searches will also be affected by security hurdles like clearances and background checks.